Event Dates: September 30 – October 2, 2020

 - Skilled Speakers/Presenters/Facilitators who are subject matter experts, including building scientists, researchers, architects, specifiers, contractors, owners and code experts.
 Sessions can

-also be made even more valuable when designed to include multiple speakers or panels with different points of view and diverse backgrounds.
+also be made even more valuable when designed to include multiple speakers or panels with different points of view and varied backgrounds.

 Here’s what you’ll need to provide when submitting a proposal: